-Failure to comply with the requirements of this Code is an offence for which this Code specifies the penalties.
+Failure to comply with the requirements of the Code is an offence for which the Code specifies the penalties (section 32).
 In addition, section 22 of the Gambling (Anti-Money Laundering and Countering the Financing of Terrorism) Act 2018 enables the GSC to impose a civil penalty in respect of a contravention of the Code.

 3.1 How does local law/regulation affect the provision of the Relevant Products in online/mobile/digital/electronic form, both from: (i) operators located inside your jurisdiction; and (ii) operators located outside your jurisdiction?

 If an operator performs any of the following functions in the Isle of Man, then it will require an OGRA licence:

 - registering players – for the purposes of gambling;